kiwix/kiwix-js-pwa/AppPackages/README.md

 # Installation Instructions (Windows 10 Mobile or PC required)
 * For Wikivoyage, please see https://github.com/kiwix/kiwix-js-windows/releases
-* For Kiwix JS Wiondows, please switch to the Master branch version of this page: https://github.com/kiwix/kiwix-js-windows/tree/master/AppPackages
+* For Kiwix JS Windows, please switch to the Master branch version of this page: https://github.com/kiwix/kiwix-js-windows/tree/master/AppPackages